juandefelix/hydrometer_corrector/readme.md

 #### Specific Gravity Corrector for a Triple Scale Hydrometer.
-Useful tool in homebrewing
+Useful tool in homebrewing.

-##### In progress

-The program displays a form asking for specific gravity and temperature.
-After clicking on the button, the corrected value will show in the screen.
+This application displays a form asking for specific gravity of a liquid (measured by a hydrometer) and the temperature of the liquid.
+After clicking on the button, the corrected specific gravity value will display in the screen.
+If the input values are the wrong type or not in the right range an error message will display.

-**Progress:**
-- The form is displayed.
-- Wrote a method that makes calculations and returns the adjusted o.g. based on the temperature.
-- The application converts the string values in the fields to numbers and displays an error if not.

-Needs to refactor the user input validation